Tharos-ux/pangenome-notes/content/Building a graph/minigraph-cactus.md

 + Be a "reference-sense" path in vg/gbz and will therefore be indexably for fast coordinate lookup
 + Be the basis for the output VCF and therefore won't appear as a sample in the VCF
 + Be used to divide the graph into chromosomes
++ You may select multiple genomes as references
 One can define multiple references, but it won't help for clipping (but for filter?), cyclicity, nor nodes in forward orientation purposes.

 > [!WARNING] Warning